NHSDigital/hello-world-auth-examples/user-restricted-separate-auth-tutorials/cis2/java/README.md

 mvn spring-boot:run
 ```

-#### Mock NHS login app
+#### Mock CIS2 app
-This tutorial comes with a NHS login mock provider.
+This tutorial comes with a CIS2 mock provider.
 This application is called `hello-world-tutorials` and private key
 is provided (`hello-world-tutorial`).
 The default user is called `tutorialuser` and the password is the same as username.
 Check `application.yml` file for other configuration options.
 **NOTE:** Private key is part of source code for sample application.
 You should never store private keys in the repository.